coala/documentation/Developers/Git_Basics.rst

 (ignoring merge commits), which come after the given commit.
 Keep the first one as "pick" and on the second and subsequent commits with "squash".
 After saving, another editor will be fired up with all the messages of commits which you want to squash.
-Clean up all the messages and add a new message which you want to be displayed for the single commit.
+Clean up all the messages and add a new message to be displayed for the single commit.

 Useful Git commands